 Contact: gordon dot baxter at st-andrews dot ac dot uk

 I am a research fellow in the School of Computer Science at the University of St. Andrews.
-My background is in human factors and software engineering, with extensive experience in both (as described below).
+I have extensive experience in both human factors and software engineering (as described below).
 My general research interests lie in trying to improve the way that systems are developed, so that we can provide the end users with something that is usable, acceptable, and does the job.
 It also means providing the research users (the developers) with pragmatic tools and techniques that can be readily be picked up and used with little or no extra effort or resources.
 I am interested in understanding how decisions and actions taken at all levels (regulatory, organisational, team and individual) affect what happens at the sharp end of the system where the user interacts with the technology.
 In particular I am interested in how the technology can support the users in carrying out their tasks in situations where there are time and resource constraints, as often happens with complex systems.
 Currently my work is influenced by ideas from Resilience Engineering, and Cognitive Systems Engineering which means thinking more functionally about systems as a whole (i.e. people, technology and organisations) rather than taking an atomistic decomposition (or reductionist) type of approach, and focusing on successes as well as failures as a source of learning opportunities.

-I am also working on the EPSRC funded large-scale complex IT systems project (LSCITS) with Ian Sommerville and formerly with John Rooksby (now at Glasgow).
-The main part of the project is now complete, and in St Andrews we focused on the area of socio-technical systems engineering.
+I also worked on the EPSRC funded large-scale complex IT systems project (LSCITS) with Ian Sommerville and John Rooksby (now at Glasgow).
+In St Andrews we focused on the area of socio-technical systems engineering.
 We were interested in trying to capture what we know about how people really use systems in terms of failures (such as using workarounds to deal with problems, and how socio-technical systems deal with failures on a daily basis) and successes so that we can be fed back into the system design process.
 We investigated issues related to the deployment of ERP systems in the Oil & Gas industries, as well as identifying and analysing the vulnerabilities associated with responsibilities, mostly in large governmental organisations.

 Performance modelling: With Professor Alan Burns from the Computer Science department, I looked at the modelling of behaviour in socio-technical systems.
 This was based on a locally developed time band framework that can be used to describe and design the structure of socio-technical systems.
 A constraint-based approach was used, using a simple scheduling model developed in Sicstus Prolog.

-Telecare system evaluation: A small pilot installation of a telecare system in a care home had to be independently evaluated.
-The aim was to identify if the selected system was suitable for the particular clients (older people, some living with dementia) and staff in the care home, and to suggest alternative systems that could provide the same functionality.
+Telecare system evaluation: I carried out an independent evaluation of a small pilot installation of a telecare system in a care home, togeterh with Joe Wherton, on a consultancy basis.
+The aim was to assess whether the selected system was suitable for the particular clients (older people, some living with dementia) and staff in the care home, and to suggest alternative systems that could provide the same functionality.

 Cognitive mismatches: The